 Deborah Wiseman is originally from Galway.
 She trained at the Gaiety School of Acting, Focus Theatre and at Margie Haber Studios in Los Angeles.

-Recent Film & TV work include: Jack Taylor for Netflix/Telegael, Carol in Caught by Tony Flynn, A Belfast Story Playing Colleen by JoltMe Productions directed by Nathan Todd Sims; Golgotha ( Royal Television Society Award); Mo for Channel 4/ITV playing opposite Julie Walters directed by Phillip Martin; Linda in The Take for ITV/SKY Element Pictures directed by David Drury; Carmel Reynolds in Fair City for RTE; Situations Vacant for Grand Pictures directed by Lisa Mulcahy and 8.5 Hours by Instigator Films by Brian Lally.
+Recent Film & TV work include: The Professionals by Roadside Attractions, Vikings for History Channel/MGM, Jack Taylor for Netflix/Telegael, Carol in Caught by Tony Flynn, A Belfast Story Playing Colleen by JoltMe Productions directed by Nathan Todd Sims; Golgotha (Royal Television Society Award); Mo for Channel 4/ITV playing opposite Julie Walters directed by Phillip Martin; Linda in The Take for ITV/SKY Element Pictures directed by David Drury; Carmel Reynolds in Fair City for RTE; Situations Vacant for Grand Pictures directed by Lisa Mulcahy and 8.5 Hours by Instigator Films by Brian Lally.

-Deborah is a skilled Improviser and speaks fluent Italian.
+Deborah is a skilled improviser and speaks fluent Italian and works as a clown Doctor .

 Volcanic Voice Over Agency firstname.lastname@example.org